ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 Parameter | Description | Default
 -- | -- | --
+license.accept | Indicates acceptance of license terms | false
-acceptLicense | Set acceptLicense to true.
-Accept the license before installing or updating HELM else prehook will throw error | false replicaCount | Number of replicas of the pod | 1 bunyan | Log configuration for the application | See [Logging](#logging) and the sample [values.yaml](values.yaml) file for more information. annotations | Override with product specific annotations | See [values.yaml](values.yaml) Refer Kubernetes annotation for more information
+license.licenseId | license identifier (ID) for the program that you purchased as per [licensing reference](https://ibm.github.io/event-automation/support/licensing/) | replicaCount | Number of replicas of the pod | 1 bunyan | Log configuration for the application | See [Logging](#logging) and the sample [values.yaml](values.yaml) file for more information. annotations | Override with product specific annotations | See [values.yaml](values.yaml) Refer Kubernetes annotation for more information